pyro-kinetics/pyrokinetics/docs/developer_guide/writing_docs.rst

 .. important::

-   There is currently one expected warning when building the docs:
+   There are currently seven expected warnings when building the docs, all of the form:

       WARNING: Cannot resolve forward reference in type annotations of "pyrokinetics.units.PyroUnitRegistry.Unit": name 'Unit' is not defined

+   and one more also related to ``pint.facets.plain.unit``.
+These are all due to the version of ``pint`` we're using.
 If you get more warnings than this, you should fix them!

 .. code:: console